Sometimes we encounter relatively complex addition exercises such as the following:

 Ones digit under ones digit, tens digit under tens digit, hundreds digit under hundreds digit, and thousands digit under thousands digit.

 Pay attention!
-It is very important that the first number in the exercise is the first and top number.
+It is important that the first number in the exercise is the first and top number.

 For example:

-We will write it like this:
+We write it as follows:

 We're done!
 The result is .